 A study finished from last year published in nature.com proved that outdoor training is good for you.
 In 5 Remarkable Health Benefits of Running creates unusual results, we will explore that.
 But on the other hand, we already know it from practice as runners, what science researchers begin to prove.
+Some of us don’t want to wait for science results when we already know it in advance – at least on the practical level.

 Why Run – Benefits of Running